ARM-software/arm-trusted-firmware/docs/firmware-design.md

 in midr are used to find the matching `cpu_ops` entry.
 The `reset_func()` in the returned `cpu_ops` is then invoked which executes the required reset handling for that CPU and also any errata workarounds enabled by the platform.
+This function must preserve the values of general purpose registers x20 to x29.

 Refer to Section "Guidelines for Reset Handlers" for general guidelines regarding placement of code in a reset handler.